Teen Hit With Major Drug Trafficking Charges Let Off Because Who Her Dad Is | John Hawkins' Right Wing News

 - Comment Now 0

-19-year-old Sarah Furay with a huge array of drugs in her apartment: marijuana, cocaine, methamphetamine and ecstasy.
+19 year-old Sarah Furay was caught with a huge array of drugs in her apartment: marijuana, cocaine, methamphetamine and ecstasy.
 And it wasn’t just the variety of drugs that raised eyebrows — it was the amounts.
 Furay was caught with 31.5 grams of packaged cocaine, 29 tablets of ecstasy, 126 grams of marijuana, 60 doses of a drug related to LSD and an unverified amount of methamphetamine.
-She also had two digital scales, packaging material, and a handwritten drug price list.
+She also had two digital scales, packaging material and a handwritten drug price list.

 101 Things All Young Adults Should Know